-This collar does come in a variety of different sizes, so they should be able to fit most dogs.
+This collar does come in a variety of different sizes, so it should be able to fit most dogs.
 However, it also seems that this collar was largely designed for smaller dogs – something you’ll need to keep in mind.

 We did like that this dog collar is crafted from soft leather and has durable metal hardware.
 It is designed to withstand the test of time.
 The rolled shape is supposed to prevent matting and similar issues, however, this also means that it is slightly less comfortable since it doesn’t lay flat against your dog’s neck.

 For the most part, the Euro-Dog Quick Release Leather Dog Collar is a great collar to purchase for your canine.
 It is made with full-grain, American leather that is both durable and stylish and has a similar quality of leather as other options on this list.

 The buckle is particularly helpful, designed with a quick-release buckle and stainless-steel springs.
 It is designed to be easy to open and easy to take off.
 There is an extra leather tongue included for protection, and the closure and other accessories are constructed with European steel.

 This collar also comes in many different colors and sizes, making it a perfect option for many different canines.